 How to use Business Assets Disposal Relief

-ER can help reduce your CGT bill in various different situations, however there will be certain rules depending on what kind of asset you are selling or how you are looking to exit your business.
+BADR can help reduce your CGT bill in various different situations, however there will be certain rules depending on what kind of asset you are selling or how you are looking to exit your business.

 - Selling shares.